 By COLLEEN LONG, SYVLIE CORBET and AAMER MADHANI

-Both leaders at an outdoor welcoming ceremony paid tribute to their countries’ long alliance.
-But they acknowledged difficult moments lay ahead as Western unity shows some wear nine months into the war in Ukraine.
+Both leaders at the ceremony paid tribute to their countries’ long alliance.
+But they acknowledged difficult moments lay ahead as Western unity shows some wear nine months into Russia’s invasion of Ukraine.

 In Washington, Republicans are set to take control of the House, where GOP leader Kevin McCarthy has said his party’s lawmakers will not write a “blank check” for Ukraine.
 Across the Atlantic, Macron’s efforts to keep Europe united will be tested by the mounting costs of supporting Ukraine in the war and as Europe battles rising energy prices that threaten to derail the post-pandemic economic recovery.